This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Prepare in Advance: This egg-free custard is perfect for making ahead.
-It needs to be refrigerated for at least 3 hours to set properly.
-Plus, it stays fresh and delicious in the refrigerator for up to 2 days.
+- Make Ahead: This dessert needs at least 3 hours to set and stays fresh in the refrigerator for up to 2 days.

-Enhance your individual lemon posset with these serving ideas:
+Enhance your lemon posset with these simple additions:

 Frequently Asked Questions